joshb738/Stock-Analysis/README.md

 ## Project Overview

 ### Purpose
-The following analysis was performed to a
+The following analysis was performed to analyze stock tickers

 ### Results
+1.a) 2017 Stock Analysis Original
+  b) 2017

 ### Summary